 Day 3: Transfer to the Dead Sea via Mount Nebo, Madaba & Bethany

-After breakfast at your hotel, check out and meet your driver for today's journey towards the Dead Sea.
+After breakfast at your hotel, check out and meet your driver for today's 1-2-hour journey south toward the Dead Sea.
 Along the way, you'll stop at Mount Nebo, an elevated ridge of the Abarim range said to be where Moses took in the view of the Promised Land.
-Follow in his footsteps and look out at the Dead Sea and beyond, before eventually making your way to the Memorial Church of Moses, a modern structure that now houses excavated relics from the region.
+Follow in his footsteps and look out at the Dead Sea and beyond before eventually making your way to the Memorial Church of Moses, a modern structure that now houses excavated relics from the region.

-Day 4: Free Day on the Dead Sea
+Day 4: Enjoy a Free Day at the Dead Sea

-Spend the day relaxing on the shores of the Dead Sea
+Spend your day floating in the salty waters of the Dead Sea

 Today is free for you to enjoy the wonders of the Dead Sea at your leisure—floating in the salty waters, enjoying a full-body mud treatment, or relaxing in the sun.
-One of the most spectacular natural and spiritual landscapes in the world, this landlocked lake is the lowest point on earth and the world's richest source of natural salts, hiding wonderful treasures that accumulated throughout thousands of years.
+One of the most spectacular natural and spiritual landscapes in the world, this landlocked lake is the lowest point on Earth and the world's richest source of natural salts, hiding treasures that have accumulated over thousands of years.
+Once you've rinsed off, take a leisurely walk along the shoreline to see the salt formations and watch the sun slowly set over the shimmering water.

 Plan your trip to Jordan